markvaaz/ScarletJackpot/README.md

 - The prize received is multiplied according to the bet amount and the configured maximum multiplier (`MaxBetMultiplier`).
 Higher bets yield higher rewards, up to the defined maximum.
 - The mod supports RTP (Return to Player) control, allowing server owners to balance win rates.
 - Optional animations and sound effects for spins and wins.
-- The rare "Rugged Hands" event (if enabled) can steal all prizes from the player when triggered.
+- The rare "Rag Hands" event (if enabled) can steal the current winnings from the slot machine when triggered (it does not steal all previous winnings, only the current spin's prizes).

 ## Features